tel/old-blog/_posts/2014-08-22-JSON_is_not_object_notation.md

 ---

-[LCON](https://github.com/ar-nelson/lcon) is a new project I'm going to pick on.
+[LCON](https://github.com/ar-nelson/lcon) is a new project I'm going to pick on[^to-be-clear].
 It's roughly the same idea as JSON but with a different concrete syntax that's supposed to be more human writeable.
 It stands for "Ludicrously Compact Object Notation".

 Except this *really* isn't an "object notation".
 And that's a *good* thing.

+[^to-be-clear]: To be totally clear: LCON maintainers, should you read this, keep the name.
+Actually changing it for such technical reasons is sillier than this post.

 ---